ryyena/Amazon-Clone/README.md

-Working on a clone of amazon.com
+Working on a clone of amazon.com using html and css
 <br>
 Author: ryyena